Noncommutative Geometry of Gravity, Strings and Fields: A Panoramic Overview: Deformation Quantization

 Then as $\mathbbmss{U}\frg$-module algebras $\CA$ one can take the algebra of smooth functions $C^\infty(M)$, the differential graded exterior algebra of differential forms $\Omega^\bullet(M)$, and more generally tensor fields on $M$.

 A particularly important example for the structure of quantum spacetimes is the enveloping algebra of vector fields on $M$, generating diffeomorphisms of $M$.
 If $\alg$ is a $\mathbbmss{U}\Gamma(TM)$-module algebra of the type mentioned above, then the Lie algebra $\Gamma(TM)$ acts on $\alg$ via the Lie derivative and the Leibniz rule.
+From this it is possible to construct a twisted differential calculus on $M$ with the ordinary (undeformed) de~Rham differential $\dd$.

 For example, when $M=\bbr^p$ and $\theta$ is a constant bivector, the canonical example of a Drinfel'd twist is provided by the Moyal-Weyl twist

 With this twist, deformation quantization of the algebra of functions $\CA=C^\infty(M)$ reproduces the Moyal-Weyl star-product \eqref{eq:MoyalWeylstar}.
 In this example the braiding is given by the triangular R-matrix